Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Analysis/DistanceMeasurement/readme.md

 ## How to use the sample

 Choose a unit system for the measurement.
-Click any location in the scene to start measuring.
-Click another point to complete the measurement.
+Click anywhere to measure the distance to that point.

 ## How it works